mpbod/trickLED/readme.md

 If you are running on an ESP8266, copy over the *.mpy files instead of *.py.

 ### TrickLED Examples
-    import uasyncio as asyncio
     import trickLED
-    from trickLED import animations
     from trickLED import generators

     # use TrickLED class instead of NeoPixel